jackyjzheng/EmployeeDatabase/Readme.md

 ---

 Application is a Java 8 REST server storing employee information that can be retrieved/modified via HTTP calls.
 Application is using Jersey servlet framework.

+**EmployeeDatabase uses singleton design pattern to ensure only one instance exists, all that's necessary for simple application**

+**Run the project by importing pom.xml as a Maven project in Eclipse/Intellij using Java 1.8 as SDK**

 **On startup application asks for default security credentials which is used to authenticate DELETE calls**